 Higher National Certificate

 An honours degree is awarded by a university.
 These qualifications are at level 6 on the Framework for Higher Education Qualifications (FHEQ).
-Studying for a honours degree usually takes 3 years full time or 4.5- 5 years part time A single honours degree focuses on one main subject and combined honours will focus on two main subjects, for example a combined honours in Business and French or Drama and English.
+Studying for an honours degree usually takes 3 years full time or 4.5- 5 years part time.

-As well as HNC and HND you can also study a number of professional certificates and diplomas in a range of subjects that will give you a professional industry focused qualification at level four and above.
+As well as HNC and HND you can also study a number of professional certificates and diplomas in a range of subjects.
+These courses give you a professional industry-focused qualification at level 4 and above.

 Typical higher education qualifications

 |Doctoral degrees (eg, PhD/DPhil (including new-route PhD), EdD, DBA, DClinPsy)14||8|